Breinify/brein-api-library-ios/README.md

 ### Notification Sample Screens

-The complete code for the sample application can be found [here](Example/Sample/Sample.swift).
-It assumes that you have configured the pushnotification as described [here](Documentation/pushnotification_configuration.md).

 The Breinify engine will trigger a notification that will be send through Apple Notification Service and will trigger notification to the user.